 The shrine's main festivals attract hundreds of thousands of visitors each year.
 The Tamaseseri Festival, which takes place on January 3 every year, involves two teams of half-naked men fighting over an eight-kilogram wooden ball.

 One team represents the land (farmers) and the other the sea (fishermen); the team that ends up winning is supposed to receive a bountiful harvest in the upcoming year.
 Water is splashed over the participants despite the icy temperatures, and if you are close to the battle, you are likely to end up soaked.

 Drawing over a million spectators a year

-Hojoya, which takes place every September, is the shrine's other main festival, drawing more than one million people during its eight days.
+Hojoya, which takes place every September, is the shrine's other main festival, drawing more than one million people during its seven days.
 The Hojoya Festival, which originated from the teachings of the god Hachiman, has been celebrated for over ten centuries.

 Religious ceremonies performed daily

 Religious ceremonies tied to the festival are performed daily, usually in the morning or early afternoon.
 On the evening of the Hosokai, the boulevard leading to Hakozakigu is packed with people visiting the 500 or so stalls selling all the usual Japanese festival fare.

 * The information on this page may be subject to change due to COVID-19.